 1. Remember a Time…

 To build a strong anchor, start by remembering a state that you would like to be able to recall at will: a time when you felt fully alive, in flow, operating to the maximum of your ability.

 What do you remember best about that flow state?
 Where were you?
 Who were you with?
 What were you doing?
 What were you working to achieve?
 How did you feel?
 How was your body positioned?
 What was your posture?
 How were you holding your arms, back, and head?
 What did it feel like to be so grounded?
 Could you see, hear, taste, smell, or feel anything special?

 Now stand or sit in the way you were then and recreate the experience as fully as you can.

-Now we want you to be able to recall this state at will.
+Now you want to be able to recall that state at will.

-It won’t always be possible to take on your preferred position — you might not want to stand in a meeting — so we need to associate it with something else.
-This is called the anchor.
+It won’t always be possible to take on this position when you need it so, instead, we need to learn to associate or Anchor that state with something else.

-One way to create this anchor is to associate your feeling of being grounded with a key word, name, or image: perhaps the word ‘Ground’ or ‘Lincoln’ or the image of an ‘Oak Tree’.
+One way to do this is to associate your feeling of being grounded with a key word, name, or image: perhaps the word ‘Ground’ or ‘Lincoln’ or the image of an ‘Oak Tree’.

 If this works for you, take the time now to choose such a word or image.

 An alternative is to create a physical anchor that can be activated by touching a part of your body — for example touching your fingers together or touching your chin.